Somoresh/multilabel-movie-genre-classifier/README.md

 Update: The number of collected movies has now reached 25000, pending further processing and training.

+# Data Processing

+Through meticulous preprocessing detailed in notebooks/Multilabel_Texr_Classification.ipynb, duplicates and missing values were efficiently handled.
+To enhance model accuracy, two infrequent genres from 24 genres, namely Film and Noir, were judiciously dropped from the dataset.
+This strategic decision ensures optimal training outcomes, as training with rare genres could compromise model performance.
+The resulting refined dataset can be accessed in the designated data folder, reflecting our commitment to meticulous data management and model optimization.

 # Model Deployment
  The compressed model is deployed to HuggingFace Spaces Gradio App.
 I utilized the Gradio App to deploy the model.
  HuggingFace Spaces [Here](https://huggingface.co/spaces/Somoresh/movie-genre-classifier)